Will Meditation Heal Me?

 One thing that keeps coming through the emails I’m getting about the audio course is, people are turning meditation into hard work.
 They’re thinking too much about it and trying too hard to… Continue reading

-Audio Course Participant’s Question: “Some of my friends meditate.
+Question: “Some of my friends meditate.
 They do other methods and they keep telling me about all this stuff they experience.
-They see lights, colors and hear things, and one… Continue reading
+They see lights, colours and hear things, and one of them keeps… Continue reading